 The Guardians receives an annual appropriation to meet fees and expenses of its Board members and fees paid to its external auditor.
-The appropriation for 2019/20 is \$0.73 million.
+The appropriation for 2020/21 is \$0.73 million.

-All of the Guardians' outputs are funded by payments from the Fund rather than from annual appropriations through Parliament.
+All of the Guardians' outputs are funded by payments from the funds rather than from annual appropriations through Parliament.